-SECTION 6 - WORKING HOURS
+SECTION 6 - WORKING HOURS (Updated 7/1/2024)

 Work schedules for employees vary throughout our organization.
 Supervisors will advise employees of their individual work schedules and record the scheduled hours per week on the employee's Personnel Action Form.
 Staffing needs and operational demands may necessitate variations in starting and ending times, as well as variations in the total hours that may be scheduled each day and week.
 The Program Director must approve any changes in work schedules in advance.
-The Executive Director must approve any permanent schedules other than the normal 8:00 a.m. to 4:30 p.m.
+The Executive Director must approve any permanent schedules other than the normal 8:00 a.m. to 5:00 p.m.
+Monday through Thursday and 8:00 a.m. to 1:30 p.m. on Friday.